| +Home | Museum | Wanted | Specs | Previous | Next |

 With such an arrangement, it is possible to store the working registers

-of the calculator as a series of magnetic ones and zeroes within the
+memory registers) as a series of magnetic ones and zeroes within the

 a pioneer in the field of magnetic core memory technology, and later,